Skip to main content

 Video Overview

-Thanks to HICONSUMPTION for this video covering 8 items with a focus on blades and cutting tools.
+Thanks to HICONSUMPTION for this video covering 10 items covering phone protection and tech accessories.
 HICONSUMPTION brings a curated, editorial perspective to EDC gear coverage — the same sensibility that defines their broader product writing, applied to everyday carry and lifestyle gear.
 Whether you’re looking for a new watch, bag, knife, or tech accessory, the gear in this video is worth knowing about.

 Items and/or Gear Mentioned in the Video

-The G-Shock GMB2100GD-9A and Ekster Aluminum Cardholder are the standout picks from this lineup — both have accessible Amazon pricing and strong carry credentials.
+The American Bench Craft Caliber Clip and Distil Wally Bifold 5.0 are the standout picks from this lineup — both have accessible Amazon pricing and strong carry credentials.

 Editor’s Insight